xtuzy/ReloadPreview/README.md

 ```
 ## Second
 From Release Download ReloadPreview.Server.ConsoleApp.zip Unzip , Run it on Windows.
+From Release Download and Install Extension, use it to auto build you project at background thread when you save code.
 If need choose y/n , all choose y.
 If need input port number, input it, you need use it in you app.
 If need input dll path, copy the .dll path of the class library project generate.